 <client_buffer> section of Local configuration it is possible to disable the buffer, configure the size of the buffer (in number of events), and configure its throughput limit measured in EPS, or event-per-second.

-- Disable buffer: This parameter disables the use of the leaky bucket, resulting in no restriction on the rate of events transmitted by the agent to the manger.
+Disable buffer: This parameter disables the use of the leaky bucket, resulting in no restriction on the rate of events transmitted by the agent to the manager.
 This is how previous versions of the agent were set up.

 agent.conf with the aim of configuring agents' bucket options from the manager side.
 When an agent is configured by